Tags API

 ## Create Tags Programmatically

-When creating a tag, use a human-readable name and a description that explains when to apply the tag.
-A good description prevents future users from guessing why a tag exists.
+When you create a tag, use a human-readable name and a description that explains when users should apply the tag.
+A clear description helps future users understand why the tag exists.

 **Create a Tag**